Groups in Tuqqi are centralized, flexible workspaces that organize teams, tasks, and information to make collaboration easy and effective.

 Permissions Within Groups

-There are three permission models that determine how users can interact with group items:
+Groups use three permission models to determine how users can interact with items.

-In a classified group, even a system administrator (admin) who is a member will only see information based on their assigned permission level.
-If marked as a classified user, they will only have access to items they shared or that are linked to them.
+In a Classified Group (closed groups only), even a system administrator who is a member will only see information based on their assigned permission level.
+Users marked as classified will only have access to items they shared or that are linked to them.

 A classified group is perfect for managing processes that require limited visibility: